From Beale Street to Oblivion

-Album description and reviews
+Background

 The album title comes from a line in the song "The Devil & Me", and is named after the real Beale Street in Memphis, Tennessee.
 The song "One Eye Dollar" is a remake of the same track from Jam Room.
 The track "Electric Worry" is a partial cover of the Muddy Waters song "Trouble No More" and features Eric Oblander of Five Horse Johnson on harmonica.
 It also shares a striking similarity to "Boom Boom" by John Lee Hooker, even including the "Bang Bang Bang Bang" variation he would do live.
 A music video was produced for the track as well.

+Reception

 In his four-star review of the album for AllMusic, Greg Prato said "If you long for the days when Soundgarden were still a functioning band, Kyuss were still patrolling the desert, and Black Sabbath had yet to make up with Ozzy, Clutch will definitely not let you down with From Beale Street to Oblivion."

-Writing for Blabbermouth, Keith Bergman said of the album, " — the band just cooks, with a live revival-tent intensity and more goddamn groove than you can possibly stand without involuntarily bouncing up and down in your chair.
+Writing for Blabbermouth.net, Keith Bergman said of the album, " — the band just cooks, with a live revival-tent intensity and more goddamn groove than you can possibly stand without involuntarily bouncing up and down in your chair.
 Clutch are carrying the flame for real American rock and roll, dumb rock for smart people, road warriors of the highest order and master artisans of the riff and the turn of phrase."